top of page

 Blokes Book Club_edited.jpg

-Join other blokes to discuss what you’ve been reading with the August theme of thrillers, facilitated by Wintec Librarian Mark Caunter.
+Join other blokes to discuss what you’ve been reading with August focus on authors, facilitated by Wintec Librarian Mark Caunter.

 Lido Foyer Centre Place, 500 Victoria St